The Brutal Truth: Google Ads vs LinkedIn Ads vs Reddit Ads for B2B Startups

 Reddit: Community vs Commerce

-Reddit is a platform built on authenticity and community trust.
-Its users have finely tuned BS detectors and will call out promotional content instantly.
-This is why paid ads fail — they feel foreign to the platform experience.
-But it's also why organic engagement works so well.
-When a founder earns trust by genuinely helping people in a subreddit over weeks and months, their eventual product recommendation carries the weight of a peer endorsement, not an advertisement.
+Reddit is built on authenticity and community trust.
+Its users have finely tuned BS detectors and call out promotional content instantly.
+This is why paid ads fail.
+They feel foreign to the platform.
+But it is also why organic engagement works so well.
+When a founder earns trust by genuinely helping people over weeks and months, their product recommendation carries the weight of a peer endorsement.

-The 70/30 rule that successful Reddit founders follow — 70% genuine value, 30% product mention — works because it mirrors how real community members behave.
-You're not pretending to be helpful to sell something.
-You're being helpful, and occasionally your product is part of that help.
-The community can tell the difference, and they reward the real thing with engagement, upvotes, and ultimately purchases.
+The 70/30 rule works because it mirrors how real community members behave.
+70% genuine value, 30% product mention.
+You are not pretending to be helpful to sell something.
+You are being helpful, and occasionally your product is part of that help.
+The community can tell the difference.

 Why Paid Fails: